 The Directors continue to review existing forecasts, downside scenarios and our long-term strategy supply to our key customers.
 A future, material impact is considered remote when taking into account the significant capital investment, efficiency improvement initiatives plan to reduce operational costs and to optimise procurement process on raw materials.
-The Company also has headroom for additional funding from its parent company to provide further working capital if required.
-Therefore, the Directors have formed a judgement, at the time of approving the financial statements, that there is a reasonable expectation that the Group has adequate resources to continue in business and meet its liabilities as they fall due for the foreseeable future, with the Directors reviewing the going concern assessment prepared for the period ending 30 June 2024.
+The Group also has headroom for additional funding from its parent company to provide further working capital if required.
+Therefore, the Directors have formed a judgement, at the time of approving the financial statements, that there is a reasonable expectation that the Group has adequate resources to continue in business and meet its liabilities as they fall due for the foreseeable future, with the Directors reviewing the going concern assessment prepared for the period ending 30 June 2025.
+The Group maintains a Shareholder that is supportive of the Group's plans and has the headroom for additional funding if required.